-The Phase 2 study, newly underway at Providence Cancer Center, is led by Kristina Young, M.D., Ph.D., who was recognized in 2016 as one of 15 most promising young researchers in the nation by the Sidney Kimmel Foundation for Cancer Research.
+The Phase 2 study, newly underway at Providence Cancer Institute, is led by Kristina Young, M.D., Ph.D., who was recognized in 2016 as one of 15 most promising young researchers in the nation by the Sidney Kimmel Foundation for Cancer Research.

 The trial is open to patients with Stage 2 and higher rectal cancer who are slated to undergo the standard treatment of radiation and chemotherapy prior to surgery.
 The clinical trial adds an additional component to the pre-surgery radiation/chemotherapy regimen – immunotherapy.
 It is administered in the form of daily pills for two weeks prior to radiation and chemotherapy, and then during that treatment as well.

 Radiation and chemotherapy treatments are given prior to surgery with the hope they will shrink the tumor slightly.
 Dr. Young’s pre-clinical research suggests adding the immunotherapy protocol will increase shrinkage of the tumor.
 Young is working with Galunisertib, a drug under development by Eli Lilly and Company.
 She describes the drug as helping the body rev up the immune system to fight the cancer.

 The first three patients to participate in the clinical trial have shown a “dramatic response,” according to Dr. Young.
 One patient’s tumor completely disappeared, while the two other patients had more than a 75 percent decrease in tumor size, with equally impressive responses in the lymph nodes.